taura/parallel-distributed-programming/docs/html/credit.md

 * To submit your work, press the `submit` button in the Jupyter, which sends your report (notebook or PDF) and code (everything under `pd3_final`, for that matter)
   * the directory should not contain a big file, which may cause a submission error
   * if the big file is an essential part of your work you cannot get rid of, put it elsewhere (e.g., Google drive or OneDrive) and make a link to it
-* After submitting the work in Jupyter, drop a note for the UTOL assignment ("Final Report") saying you have submitted your work (as you have done for earlier assignments)
+* After submitting the work in Jupyter, drop a note for the UTOL assignment (<font color="blue">"Final Report"</font>) saying you have submitted your work (as you have done for earlier assignments)